desicochrane/blogger/src/_drafts/2018-03-09-divisibility.md

 for some jug with "a" gallons, and another with "b" gallons, assuming a >= b if m|a, and m|b, then m|(any possible jug filling)

+//todo: while showing rectangles, bring back point that these are units of units (number theory thinking).
+// divisibility then is arranging units into rectangles

+// apples are good example? small apples, big apples, still apples. half apple? either two apple bits or not considered one of the units allowed in the computation.

+// > n = qm + r
+   n: dividend
+   m: divisor / modulus
+   q: quotient (normally don't care about it)
+   r: remaider / residue -> 0 <= r < m

+   how to solve modular arithmetic? (khan academy problems)

+> lemma gcd(n,p) = 1 i.e. iff p does not divide n

+> prove if a \equiv r mod m and b \equiv r mod m then m|(a-b)

+congruence and divisibility are PREDICATES not operators mod operator / remainder operator (%) and division are operators

+> show how ab \equiv r mod m = a \mod m * b mod m (same for addition)

+*division* not defined in modular arithmetic world.
+15/3 \equiv 3/3 (mod 6) why not?

+how about exponentiation?
+3^14 mod 7 ? = 2 (correct)
+3^{14 mod 7} mod 7 ?
+1 (wrong!)
+eulers totient theorem shows we need:
+3^{14 mod phi(7)} mod 7 ?
+2 (correct)

+why is 6! divisible by 9? because it has a 3 and 6 as factor.
+(9|(3*6))
 # Divisibility
 What does it mean that a number \\(a\\) is divisible by \\(b\\) ?